citp/privacy-policy-historical/m/mo/mob/mobidea.com.md

 ## Details of the Mobidea

-**Mobidea** refers to **Mobidea Limited.** Our main headquarters is located at Victory House 205, Archbishop Makarios Avenue 3030 Limassol, Cyprus.
-Mobidea is part of the OLAmobile Group and is controlled by OLAMOBILE S.à.r.l., which has its headquarters in Luxembourg, at L-2453 Luxembourg, 2-4 rue Eugène Ruppert.
+**Mobidea** refers to **Mobidea Technologies Limited.** Our main headquarters is located at Victory House 205, Archbishop Makarios Avenue 3030 Limassol, Cyprus.

 Mobidea provides online advertising services, which support publishers in monetizing their online advertising space, as described in the Terms and Conditions of the Publisher Program, and advertisers in marketing their products and services.

 With regards to the personal data covered by this Privacy Notice, Mobidea is the data controller.

-We have a Data Protection Officer, who can be contacted here: **legal@olamobile.com.**
+We have a Data Protection Officer, who can be contacted here: **legal@mobidea.com.**

 ## When do we collect personal data?